Prince Alfred Park, Surry Hills, New South Wales © Destination NSW

-Meet the locals, support small queer-friendly businesses and celebrate good times in these LGBTQI neighbourhoods across Australia.
+Meet the locals, support small queer-friendly businesses and celebrate good times in these LGBTQIA+ neighbourhoods across Australia.

 By Dan F Stapleton

 From urban jungles to beachside enclaves, LGBTQIA+ Australians have put their stamp on plenty of Australian neighbourhoods (referred to locally as “suburbs”).
 While you’ll find queer folk everywhere you go in Australia, a trip to one of the following locales is a particularly good way to meet rainbow Aussies and discover local LGBTQIA+ culture.
 Don’t be shy about striking up a conversation: queer Australians are a welcoming bunch who will make you feel safe and at home.

 Where: about a 10-minute drive from the city centre.

 In Sydney, bustling inner-city Darlinghurst is the focal point of the annual Mardi Gras festival and home to some of Australia’s longest-running and best-known LGBTQIA+ bars, such as The Colombian, Arq Sydney and the Stonewall Hotel, where you can catch drag shows and dance on podiums until late.

 Most of the action takes place along the main thoroughfare of Oxford Street, which is lined with entertainment venues, affordable eateries and LGBTQIA+-friendly retailers such as The Bookshop.

 Away from the bright lights, many LGBTQIA+ Sydneysiders live in residential pockets of Darlinghurst.
 The neighbouring suburbs of Surry Hills and Potts Point are queer hubs, too; both spots are known for their concentrations of top restaurants and their well-dressed residents.

 How to experience it: Looking for epic queer nightlife that rages till dawn?
 Darlinghurst is the perfect spot for a big gay night out.